jieggii/wg-node/docs/index.md

 # Welcome to wg-node documentation!

-> Deploy and manage your WireGuard nodes with one hand!
+Deploy and manage your WireGuard nodes with one hand!

+!!! warning

+    Work on **wg-node** and its documentation is still in progress.
+    Please feel free to contribute in any way to this project.

 **wg-node** is an application which provides you a simple way to run and manage WireGuard node.
 Run in docker container and manage it effortlessly through HTTP REST API.